larryhastings/big/README.md

 All the lines modifier functions that ship with **big** start with the string `lines_`.

-Actually there are additional constraints on lines modifier function names.
-The second word in the function name, immediately after `lines_`, may denote the lines modifier's category.
+Most lines modifier function names belong to a category, encoded as the second word in the function name (immediately after `lines_`).
 Some examples:

-* `lines_filter_` functions may remove
+* `lines_filter_` functions conditionally remove
   lines from the output.
 For example, `lines_filter_empty_lines` will only yield a line if it isn't empty.
 * `lines_strip_` functions may remove one or